Wahlgreniella Hille Ris Lambers

 Wahlgreniella nervata (Gillette)

 This species is most known for its presence on roses across much of the world.
 As Blackman and Eastop note, it is thought to be heteroecious in western North America between Rosa and various Ericaceae.
 I have always been skeptical of this, but have failed to document anything different.
-I definitely see it overwintering on roses, both wild and cultivated, and I definitely see it colonizing Arbutus and Arctostaphylos later in the spring and summer.
+I definitely see the genus overwintering on roses, both wild and cultivated, and I definitely see it colonizing Arbutus and Arctostaphylos later in the spring and summer.
 Further, despite much effort I have never seen evidence of fundatrix or sexuales on either of those genera.
-Since moving to southern Oregon, I am surrounded by this aphid in the nearby forests, and have almost become convinced that this heteroecy is in fact true in the field.
+Since moving to southern Oregon, I am surrounded by these aphids in the nearby forests, and have almost become convinced that this heteroecy is in fact true in the field.
+Which species name to use for the heteroecious form, however, is not clear, as alluded to above.

 Wahlgreniella apterous vivipara from rose in our garden in Idaho.